condinoaljoseph/aljoseph.co/README.md

 ### Submit pull request

-I will check your wonderful PR's.
-Power!
+I will be so grateful for any PR submitted :).